wengandrew/formation-modeling/README.md

 # Formation Modeling

+December 2023

-Half-cell OCV-R modeling for battery formation dynamics.
+Source code for modeling battery formation.

-A pre-print of this work is available [here](https://arxiv.org/abs/2305.18722).
+This work is published in the Journal of the Electrochemical Society[here](https://iopscience.iop.org/article/10.1149/1945-7111/aceffe).

-Runs on Python 3.8.8.
+The code runs on Python 3.8.8.

 # Getting Started